msoroka/java-ee/zad06/README.md

-# restejbjpa
+# Java EE zad06
-Demo project for Java EE Technologies course.
+CRUD for planes with postman collection